 Cryotherapy is freezing of the prostate with transrectal probes performed under anesthesia.
 Prostate tissue is frozen to -40 degrees Celsius in two cycles under ultrasound guidance.
 Side effects include temporary urinary retention, temporary genital swelling, temporary decreased penile sensation, erectile dysfunction, urethral sloughing, rectal pain, urinary incontinence, and rare fistula formation.

 There are other therapies for prostate cancer such as High Intensity Focused Ultrasound (HIFU), proton beam radiation therapy, and others.
 These are often promoted as less invasive and equally effective with fewer side effects.
 However, because these therapies are relatively new, long term data is not available to truly assess their efficacy or side effects profiles.
 Because of these unknowns, these treatments are not considered the gold standard therapies that surgery and radiation are considered to be.

 Surveillance and Salvage Therapy

 A PSA rise, known as ‘biochemical recurrence’, may require further treatment.
 Further treatment can also be warranted if a patient develops radiographic evidence of cancer spread.
 The type of treatment recommended depends on the extent of recurrent disease, and on the treatments already administered.
-Androgen deprivation therapy is often indicated at this time.
+ADT is often indicated at this time.

 If the PSA is seen to rise in spite of ADT, the cancer is said to be ‘castrate-resistant’.
 In this case, there are newer medications that may control the cancer for long periods of time.
 At present there are two chemotherapy medications: Taxotere and Cabazitaxel, an additional hormonal medication (second-line hormone) with Abiraterone Acetate and a vaccine, Sipuleucel-T.